chombo-discharge/chombo-discharge/Convergence/Electrostatics/CoaxialCable2D/README.md

-## Convergence/AdvectionDiffusion2D
+## Convergence/Electrostatics/CoaxialCable2D

-This example computes spatial convergence rates for Physics/AdvectionDiffusion.
+This example computes convergence rates for the Electrostatics physics module.
-The solution errors are computed by coarsening a solution with finer (2x) grid resolution.
+The solution errors are computed by coarsening a numerical solution with a finer (2x) resolution.

 # Compilation